orchetect/SwiftRadix/README.md

 ## License

 Licensed under the MIT license.
-See [LICENSE](https://github.com/orchetect/SwiftRadix/blob/master/LICENSE) for details.
+See [LICENSE](LICENSE) for details.

-This library was formerly known as SwiftHex.

 ## Contributions